Jean2208/MyWebsite/_posts/2024-08-05-headless-htb.md

 <p>syscheck</p>
 </div>

-The first line of this script `if [ "$EUID" -ne 0 ]; then exit 1; fi` checks if the user that's running syscheck is root, if its not then it exits.
+The first line of this script `if [ "$EUID" -ne 0 ]; then exit 1; fi` checks if the user that's running syscheck is root, if its not it exits.

 The next lines are not of much importance, the script just assings values to variables that are then printed to the console.